tidalf/plugin.audio.qobuz/README.md

 This is a Qobuz plugin for Kodi, it enables access to Qobuz music streaming service directly from Kodi (http://kodi.tv)

+A repo with the current dev version is available here : https://github.com/tidalf/repo-qobuz/raw/master/repo.qobuz.zip

 Main Features
 --------------